 It is possible that, if certain conditions are met upon arrival of the initial shipment of a frozen product, the GOJ may waive the document and/or inspection requirements for all subsequent shipments.
-For more information, contact APHIS/Tokyo at agtokyo@fas.usda.gov or Yoko.Honma@aphis.usda.gov.
+For more information, contact USDA/Tokyo at agtokyo@fas.usda.gov.